 - Exclusive product offering with an e-commerce site

-If you’ve conducted customer questionnaires, deployed RFID technology or beacons on-site, you’re probably sitting on a data goldmine about your customers.
-Leverage the Big Data collected by segmenting your customers based on their interests, preferences, and behavioral or purchasing data.
-This way, you’ll be able to send them exclusive content that’s relevant to their personas, instead of burning your list with too many generic messages that seem like “spam”.
+If you’ve conducted customer questionnaires or deployed RFID technology, you’re probably sitting on a data goldmine about your customers.
+Leverage event analytics collected by your event technology for segmenting your customers based on their interests, preferences and behavioral or purchasing data.
+See how Intellitix’s Analytics tool allows event organizers to leverage this type of data.
+This way, you’ll be able to send them exclusive content that’s relevant to their personas, instead of burning your list with too many generic messages that seem like “spam” which can really damage your event marketing efforts.

 - Wine vendors can offer personalized experiences to guests who have sampled their product on-site, including a private tour of their winery, wine tasting, and custom wine-making